Ramon Magsaysay Award-winning climate warrior Sonam Wangchuk calls himself an ‘education activist’. He talks with Jayanta Oinam. Excerpts:

 Something to warm up, anything on Ladakh and climate change?

-How much has changed, say in these last three decades?
+How much has changed, say in these past three decades?

 Tell us something about The Last Game?

-Ladakh is a hot battlefield, thanks to three hostile neigbhours – India, Pakistan and China.
-All the wars have been fought here.
+Ladakh is a hot battlefield.
 I gave a call for 'peace with nature, peace with neighbours'.
-Let’s make Ladakh a zone of peace.
-Opening Ladakh for large scale mining and industry as a UT will add to our ecological disaster.
+Let's make Ladakh a zone of peace.
+Opening Ladakh for large scale mining and industry as a UT will add to our...